Black Friday Early Bird Offers

 In the evening, follow your Adventure Leader on a food market tour, exploring Sokcho’s best culinary hotspots before heading into the local fish markets for dinner.
 Whether you choose fresh seafood straight from the market or opt for one of the town’s best-loved restaurants, such as Manseok, famous for its sticky sweet and sour boneless fried chicken, this is the perfect way to immerse yourself in Sokcho’s incredible food scene.

-Later, round off the evening with a traditional liquor tasting, hosted by your Adventure Leader, to experience the flavors of Korea in a truly local way.
+Later, round off the evening with a traditional liquor tasting, hosted by your Adventure Leader, to experience the flavours of Korea in a truly local way.

 Cycling Tour of Gyeongju